alexcorvi/t4mat/README.md

 # t4mat

-Tiny (2.8 KB) & easy to use library for date formatting
+Tiny (1 KB when miniified and gzipped) & easy to use library for date formatting

 ## Installation